 - shortness of breath

-- edema (swelling in your hands and feet)
+- edema, or swelling in your hands and feet

-If the level of the drug in your system is too high, you may suffer symptoms of an overdose, including:
+If the level of the drug in your system is too high, you may have symptoms of an overdose.
+These typically include:

 - seeing yellow or green halos around objects